AI Governance in Fraud Detection

 Explainability, Bias and Oversight Requirements

-- AI vendors must document decision-making processes to allow financial institutions to meet explainability standards.
+- AI vendors must document how their models reach decisions so financial institutions can meet explainability standards.

 - Models must be tested for bias and fairness to prevent discrimination.

-- Human intervention processes must be clearly defined and regularly audited.
+- Human intervention processes must be defined and regularly audited.

-Key takeaway: Issuers and payment providers must treat fraud detection AI as high-risk, requiring enhanced governance, documentation, and bias monitoring.
+Key takeaway: Issuers and payment providers must treat fraud detection AI as high-risk, requiring stronger governance, documentation, and bias monitoring.

 The UK's "Innovation-First" Approach: Will It Diverge?

-The UK has taken a lighter regulatory stance on AI compared to the EU but remains closely aligned:
+The UK has taken a lighter regulatory stance on AI than the EU but remains closely aligned:

-- While the UK avoids the prescriptive high-risk classification of the AI Act, financial AI models are expected to undergo similar governance scrutiny.
+- The UK avoids the prescriptive high-risk classification of the AI Act, but financial AI models will face similar governance scrutiny.

-Key takeaway: UK issuers should prepare for AI explainability and risk governance frameworks, even if formal classification as "high-risk" AI is less explicit.
+Key takeaway: UK issuers should prepare for AI explainability and risk governance frameworks, even if formal "high-risk" classification is less explicit.

 Selecting AI Vendors: Key Governance Questions